microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/mdt-vsc-tutorial.md

     - The project restarts into the **Debugging** state.
     - A debug launch configuration is created in `nodeproject/.vscode/launch.json`.
     - The debugger attaches, and VS Code opens the **Debug** view.
-    - You can detach and [re-attach the debugger](mdt-vsc-commands-restart-and-debug#attach-debugger) at any time, as long as the project is still in **Debug** mode.
+    - You can detach and [reattach the debugger](mdt-vsc-commands-restart-and-debug#attach-debugger) at any time, as long as the project is still in **Debug** mode.
 9. All of the VS Code debug functionality is now available.
     - If your code matches the screenshot, set a breakpoint at line 11 in `health.js`.
     - Refresh the new endpoint page that you opened in step 7 so a new request is made, and the breakpoint gets hit.